edwinm/docs/content/enterprise/installation.md

     $ sudo npm install npm@latest -g
     ```

-### 2. Install npmo on your server
+### 2. Install npme on your server

-npm On-Site is distributed via the `npmo` package, which acts as an installer
+npm Enterprise is distributed via the `npme` package, which acts as an installer
 and CLI tool.
 It will automatically install Docker and an orchestration layer
 that comes with its own CLI (`replicated`) and runs an admin web console on
 port `8800` of your server.
-Once `npmo` is installed, you will need to complete
+Once `npme` is installed, you will need to complete
 the installation by configuring your instance using the admin web console.

-- Use npm to install `npmo`:
+- Use npm to install `npme`:

     ```
-    $ sudo npm install npmo -g --unsafe
+    $ sudo npm install npme -g --unsafe
     ```

     Note that the installer may prompt you on whether or not a proxy should be